Route Comparison

 5. Private work — no prevailing wages, no performance bonds.

-6. Heavy woods clearing — mature second-growth Douglas fir forest.
+6. Light woods — scattered trees, second-growth Douglas fir.

-12. No wetland impacts.
-If fill required, add permits + mitigation.
+10. No wetland impacts.
+If wetland fill required, add permits + mitigation.

 No soil borings yetHigh risk